 In literature, drama refers to a literary work written for performance by an actor or actors.
 Drama typically consists of dialogue broken up into acts and scenes.
 There are lots of dramatic subgenres, such as comedy, tragedy, and tragicomedy.
 A closet drama is drama that's not meant to be performed—only read.
 We also sometimes also use the word drama to refer to serious, rather than comic, work.

-Drama got started way back in the classical period and has flourished in various historical periods, including the Renaissance, the 18th century and Enlightenment, and the modern theater of the twentieth century.
+Drama got started way back in the classical period and has flourished in various historical periods, including the Renaissance, the 18th century and Enlightenment, and the modern theater of the 20th century.